pcan/reflec-ts-examples/json-unmarshalling/README.md

 This kind of unmarshalling is essential if you want to use the [Active record pattern](http://www.martinfowler.com/eaaCatalog/activeRecord.html), since you have both data and operation of domain objects.

-## Installing
+## Building
-Install reflec-ts before building and running the examples.
+Install reflec-ts before building and running the example.

 ```shell
 npm install -g reflec-ts
 ```

-## Building
-In one of the examples folder, run:
+Then run:

 ```shell
 reflec-tsc -p .